-Since 2009, state budget cuts have forced hardship & poverty on to the 1.3 million Californians who rely on Supplemental Security Income/State Supplemental Payment (SSI/SSP) for basic needs.
+Since 2009, state budget cuts have forced poverty & hardships on to the 1.3 million Californians who rely on Supplemental Security Income/State Supplemental Payment (SSI/SSP) for basic needs.
+The 2018-19 budget promises significant improvements to SSI/SSP recipients, but the work is far from done.